Healthy Ageing

 Lifebrain

-The LISA study is part of the Lifebrain, Healthy minds from 0-100 years: Optimising the use of European brain imaging cohorts, a European consortium coordinated by the University of Oslo, consisting of 14 partners https://www.drcmr.dk/lifebrain.
-Lifebrain was initiated in 2017 and aims (i) to establish a solid foundation of knowledge for understanding how brain, cognitive and mental health can be optimized through the lifespan and (ii) to identify determinants of brain, cognitive and mental health at different stages of life by creating a large database of detailed information about brain imaging relating to cognitive function, mental health, and genetics.
+The LISA study is part of Lifebrain (Healthy minds from 0-100 years: Optimising the use of European brain imaging cohorts), a European consortium coordinated by the University of Oslo, consisting of 14 partners (https://www.drcmr.dk/lifebrain).
+Lifebrain was initiated in 2017 and aims (a) to establish a solid foundation of knowledge for understanding how brain, cognitive and mental health can be optimized through the lifespan and (b) to identify determinants of brain, cognitive and mental health at different stages of life by creating a large database of detailed information about brain imaging relating to cognitive function, mental health, and genetics.
 Lifebrain incorporates more than 5000 individual participants and exceeds 27.000 examinations in total.

 Group Leader